Lexikos/xHotkey.ahk/readme.md

 Each hotkey can only run one thread at a time.
 Normally, while a hotkey subroutine is running, other variants of the same hotkey can still run.
 This isn't the case with xHotkey since all variants of a hotkey are actually seen as one variant by AutoHotkey.

-Hotkey options such as `B` (thread buffering) `Pn` (thread priority) and `Tn` (max threads) are not supported.
+Hotkey options such as `B` (thread buffering), `Pn` (thread priority) and `Tn` (max threads) are not supported.
 This is mainly for simplicity, but also because the options would apply to all variants of the hotkey due to the way xHotkey dispatches hotkey events.
 For example:

 ```AutoHotkey
 xHotkey("^1", "AAA", "T5")